AstarNetwork/astar-docs/docs/learn/dapp-staking/protocol-parameters.md

 * `Fixed` - threshold has a fixed value and doesn't change
 * `Dynamic` - threshold has an initial value, which changes dynamically as the number of slots change, but also has a minimum allowed value.

+### Price Aggregation Duration

+Time period, expressed in blocks, during which native currency price is aggregated.
+When expired, average value is calculated and stored into the _moving-average_ circular buffer.

+## Circular Buffer Length

+Length of the circular buffer used to implement the _moving-average_ solution.

 ## Network Values

 | Parameter name                 | Astar                 | Shiden                | Shibuya              |